 Predictive dialers are the most aggressive type of outbound dialing systems.
 The main difference between them and power dialers, is that a predictive dialer will initiate a call even if no agents are available to handle it, in hopes of saving time related to ringback and hitting voicemail boxes.
 Predictive dialers use complex algorithms to

-- Determine when agents will become available, adjusting dialing rates based on agent availability.
+a) Determine when agents will become available, adjusting dialing rates based on agent availability.

-- Determine if a call was answered by a voicemail machine or an actual person.
+b) Determine if a call was answered by a voicemail machine or an actual person.

 These combination of factors usually lead to awkward silences caused by the delay between the customer answering her phone and the dialing system determining if it’s a live person or a prerecorded message and then connecting the customer to the next available live agent.